Barcelona Sagrada Familia towers guide

 What the Sagrada Familia tower visit is really like

 The tower experience follows a simple pattern: elevator up, short time at the top, then a spiral staircase all the way down.
-What people remember most is not the skyline alone.
-It is the feeling of being inside Gaudi's vertical design, close to the stonework, pinnacles, bridges, and openings that are almost invisible from ground level.
+What people remember most is not the skyline alone — it is the feeling of being inside Gaudí's vertical design, close to the stonework, pinnacles, bridges, and openings that are almost invisible from ground level.

 Why many visitors think it is worth it

-• You get much closer to Gaudi's sculptural detail than you ever do from below.
+• You get much closer to Gaudí's sculptural detail than you ever do from below.

 • The route feels distinctive and memorable, especially if you choose the Nativity side.